ROCm/rocm-install-on-linux/docs/install/install-methods/package-manager/package-manager-azl.rst

 Install kernel driver
 --------------------------------------------------------------------------

-For information about the AMDGPU driver installation, see the `Azure Linux native installation <https://instinct.docs.amd.com/projects/amdgpu-docs/en/latest/install/detailed-install/package-manager/package-manager-azl.html>`_ in the AMD Instinct Data Center GPU Documentation.
+For information about the AMDGPU driver installation, see :ref:`amdgpu-driver-install` in the ROCm documentation.

 For information about driver compatibility, see :doc:`../../../reference/user-kernel-space-compat-matrix`.